ruiqi7/repentance-part-2/UserTestingResults.md

 <!---->

 - Difference between easy and hard mode is unclear
-- Troublesome to have to enter the game through the house → add a button to restart the game in the maze directly DONE
+- Troublesome to have to enter the game through the house → add a button to restart the game in the maze directly

  _Instructions / Controls_

-- Instructions dialogue is too slow and long, and most don’t read → freeze the monsters for a while at the start OR give instructions in the intro scene instead and don’t allow skipping of the text DONE
+- Instructions dialogue is too slow and long, and most don’t read → freeze the monsters for a while at the start OR give instructions in the intro scene instead and don’t allow skipping of the text
-- Mouse sensitivity is a little high → allow the player to adjust DONE
+- Mouse sensitivity is a little high → allow the player to adjust

 _IntroScene & Storyline_